Sidvjn/MicroBLE/README.md

-Tested this on a Micropython ESP32, Bluetooth Serial Monitor on android and also using WebBle on chrome desktop & android.
+Tested this on a Micropython ESP32, Bluetooth Serial Monitor on android, and also using WebBle on chrome windows & android.

-Uses a single service and characteristics, that could be a limitation for your use case.
+This uses a single service and characteristic, so that could be a limitation for your use case, but I guess this should suffice for simple use cases.
 Piggybacked on code shared by others and also got some help from chatgpt.